Çankaya District: Culture

-The early buildings of the republic were in grand Ottoman style, but today Çankaya also contains a number of impressive modern buildings.
+The early buildings of the republic were in grand Ottoman style, but today Çankaya also contains a number of modern buildings.
 The district is home to a great number of museums, theatres, cinemas, cultural associations, booksellers, publishers and libraries, including the National Library in a new building.
 Many of the streets in the district are named after poets, writers and thinkers.

 Most of Ankara's best-known high schools and a great number of university buildings are in the district, including the large campuses of METU, Bilkent University and (most of) Hacettepe University. Çankaya University, a private institution owned by businessman Sıtkı Alp, was opened in a number of former school buildings in 1997.
+The district also houses many important government buildings.

 Composition

 There are 124 neighbourhoods in Çankaya District: